fitabigail/IrishMortgageConsulting/README.md

 ### Issues Remaining (Known to me)

 + There are large space over the Home and Calculator page.
-This issue could be fixed by resize the divs, but beacause a short time I will leave this for another time.
+This issue  I have tried to fixed but still  have some space, but beacause a short time I will leave this for another time.
 + The bottom height of calculator background increasing once the  device size is decreasing;
-+ I shoud increase the color contrast and font size;
++ The Booking and Contact us for could post the data to a server.
+This feature I will leave for future developmet;
++ On mobile view test to my Iphone 12 and Samsung galaxy s10 the Booking form has error as first it does't show the title of the patten, so the user does not know the name field has only letter message, second after inputs the form it does not fit on the section, and is difficult to scroll over form;
++ On footer section the copyright paragrah on flex display it is not on the same line with others.
+I will fix this on future;
 + The pie chart should reset with the new amount and interest pie  when input values to mortgage amount field.
 At this stage the pie chart is updating on change of the years and interest values;
 </details>